 - Cellular senescence – Dysregulated pathways can be targeted by cytotoxic chemotherapies, resulting in preferential cell death of tumor cells, but how these treatments also affect normal cells with intact pathways is unclear.”

-To their credit, the reviewers at least presented some of the contrary evidence, and didn’t continue on with a directed narrative as many reviewers are prone to do.
+To their credit, these reviewers at least presented some of the contrary evidence, and didn’t continue on with a directed narrative as other reviewers are prone to do.

 https://www.sciencedirect.com/science/article/pii/S1879406818301176 “Breast cancer treatment and its effects on aging” (not freely available)

 The originator of the epigenetic clock methodology was a coauthor of the review.
 Only one of his works was cited in the Epigenetic alterations subsection:

 https://link.springer.com/article/10.1007%2Fs10549-017-4218-4 “DNA methylation age is elevated in breast tissue of healthy women”